The Greatest of All Time: Filming

 In early March, it was reported that an item number featuring Sreeleela was decided, however, she declined the offer.
 Later Trisha Krishnan has replaced her and her portion of Matta song was shot in Chennai.
 The makers had initially decided to shoot the following schedule in Morocco; however, the filming locations were instead finalised in Kerala.
 The schedule there was intended to begin on 16 March, but commenced two days later.
 After Kaavalan (2011), Vijay would make his return to Kerala for filming with this film.
 Therefore, his fans gathered in front of the airport where the actor would land.
 A crowd was gathered from 11am to 5pm.
 The schedule began filming in Greenfield International Stadium in Thiruvananthapuram.
 A sequence featuring at least 3000 background artists was reportedly filmed inside of the stadium.
 Because of the presence of his fans outside the stadium at midnight during filming on 21 March, Vijay paused the shooting, met and greeted them.
 On the day after, the actor arranged an outside gathering there with his fans.
 As his usual trademark, he took a video and posted it on his social media pages.
-Filming for the scheduled portions was completed by 23 March.

 On 7 April, the makers flew to Moscow in Russia for the following schedule.
 The sequence filmed at the beginning of the schedule was reported to be filmed at a school campus.
 A chase sequence was filmed in the schedule.
 Vijay returned to Chennai on 18 April to cast his vote in the 2024 Lok Sabha elections.
 The actor received an injury during filming before flying back.
 In mid-May, the makers were reportedly spotted on their way to the United States to resume the filming.
 In late May, some sequences involving explosives were filmed in and around Puducherry, including Beach Road and Old Port.
 Shortly thereafter, Prabhu returned to Sri Lanka for additional shoots, albeit without Vijay, that schedule was completed in early June.
 Principal photography wrapped by late-June.
 The makers, including Vijay, then shortly after reunited to shoot a few pending patchworks.
 Patchworks continued to be shot at Sree Gokulam Studios in Chennai for two days.